Reviews You Can Rely On

 Tip-down pocket carry orientation

-The CRKT Drifter is also a great value and our great choice for anyone on a tight budget, but it is a very different knife than another high-value option, the Elementum II.
-To start, at 2.2 ounces, it's nearly a full ounce lighter than the CIVIVI at 3.15 ounces and nearly a quarter inch thinner, but the blade length it sports is still about the same at 2.75 inches.
-We've tested two versions of the Drifter over the years, and in both cases, the materials used (both the blade steel and handle materials) proved decent enough.
-The Drifter's D2 stainless steel is the same as what we typically see in budget knives, so it's no surprise here.
-The G10 fiberglass laminate handle is also a familiar and reliable material seen in models across the lineup, from high scorers like the Spyderco Para Military 2 and CIVIVI Button Lock Elementum II to those in the lower half like the Spyderco Tenacious G-10.
-A couple of things we really liked in this model include the recurved shape of the edge side of the blade, a great choice for carving and slicing along rounded or non-uniform materials, and the knife's unassisted flipper which is not only great for quick opens but can also double as a formidable finger guard when open.
+The CRKT Drifter is also a great value and our great choice for anyone on a tight budget, but it is a very different knife from another high-value option, the Elementum II.
+To start, it's nearly a full ounce lighter than the CIVIVI and nearly a quarter inch thinner, but the blade length is still about the same at 2.75 inches.
+The Drifter's D2 stainless steel is typical for what we see in budget knives.
+The G10 fiberglass laminate handle is also a familiar and reliable material seen on multiple models in our lineup, including high scorers like the CIVIVI Button Lock Elementum II.
+A couple of things we really liked in this model include the recurved shape of the edge side of the blade, a great choice for carving and slicing along rounded or non-uniform materials, and the knife's unassisted flipper, which is not only great for quick opens but can also double as a formidable finger guard when open.

-The CRKT Drifer is a budget knife.
-It has a bit of play in the pivot if you crank enough, and it is on the small side in hand at only 3.65 inches long (among the smallest in the lineup) and may not be comfortable to wield for some users.
+The CRKT Drifter is a budget knife.
+It has a bit of play in the pivot if you crank enough, and it is on the small side in hand at only 3.65 inches long (among the smallest we tested) and may not be comfortable to wield for some users.
 However, we would argue that a well-performing knife this small and light makes for a great candidate worthy of carrying every day.
 Even if it is not the lightest or thinnest option we've tested across the board, all things considered, we think it deserves your consideration for a place in your pocket.
 If you're in the market for even smaller, especially portable knives, consider the Leatherman Skeletool KB or Gerber Paraframe Mini.
-If you're looking for a more 'full-sized' knife in a thin package (and are ok being a bit more spendy), look no further than the Benchmade 535 Bugout.

 Read more: CRKT Drifter review